Facts About AST

 - Program Delivery Modes: Classes on campus and Internet-based courses across Canada.

-- Faculty: 8FT, 2PT, 8 Sessional Faculty with academic or professional doctorates, and 2 academically qualified administrative persons who also teach.
+- Faculty: 8FT, 8 Sessional Faculty with academic or professional doctorates, and 1 academically qualified administrative person who also teaches.

 - Fundraising: There have been two successful capital campaigns at AST: $3 million was raised for a new library in the early 1990s and $3 million for the Future Growth campaign, which wrapped up in 2010.
 In addition, there is an annual fund appeal each year, supported by alumni, friends, churches, founding parties, faculty, staff, board of governors, corporations, and foundations.

-- Impact on Community: The Supervised Field Education programme places students in Social and Community Service Agencies throughout the metropolitan area.
-Most years this placement represents 11,000 volunteer hours (estimated value $300,000 per annum) of contributed services to the community.
-Placements include services to the homeless, the elderly, youth, the sick and dying, battered women at group homes, transition houses, food banks, and hospitals.
-AST is a resource to over 700 church congregations in Atlantic Canada.
+- Impact on Community: The Supervised Field Education programme places students in Church, Community and Health Care contexts throughout the metropolitan area.
+Most years, these placements represent 11,000 volunteer hours (estimated value $300,000 per annum) of contributed services to the community.
+Placements include services to the church contexts, outreach programming, and centres that support the older members of our community, as well as those in our health care facilities.
+Given the national profile of our Summer/Distance programming, AST is a resource to church congregations both here in Atlantic Canada and across the country.

 * Chaplaincy: "The ecumenical program at AST prepares chaplains for the Canadian Military who are particularly well suited to work in a multi-denominational setting like ours.
 We value the formation that our chaplains receive at this unique school."
 Quote; Major John Fletcher, Formation Chaplain, Maritime Forces Atlantic.